-The goal of the ECAP is to equitably reduce GHG emissions 60 percent relative to 2005 levels by 2030, on a path to carbon neutrality by 2045.
+The goal of the ECAP is to equitably reduce GHG emissions 60 percent relative to 2005 levels by 2030.
 The building sector is the second largest contributor to GHG emissions in Oakland, at just over one quarter of Oakland's emissions, behind transportation (66.0 percent).
 Reducing building emissions rapidly will therefore be important to achieving Oakland's climate targets.

-G.2 Framework for Electrifying Buildings and Conserving Energy Resources
+G.2 Framework for Electrification and Conserving Energy Resources